Ulises (orca): Life at SeaWorld

-Originally, waterwork (behaviors in which trainers are present in the water with the orca) was performed with Ulises, but it was halted in 2006 after a serious of behavioral incidents.
+Originally, waterwork (behaviors in which trainers are present in the water with the orca) was performed with Ulises, but it was halted in 2006 after a series of behavioral incidents.
 In 2008, trainers began making attempts to reintroduce waterwork to Ulises, but waterwork at all SeaWorld parks was permanently halted after the death of Dawn Brancheau in 2010.

 Ulises was trained to provide semen samples for use in artificial insemination.
-On March 16, 2011, Wikie at Marineland of Antibes gave birth to a calf sired by Ulises through artificial insemination.
+On 16 March 2011, Wikie at Marineland of Antibes gave birth to a calf, a male named Moana sired by Ulises through artificial insemination.
 It was the first successful orca artificial insemination in Europe.
 In 2014, SeaWorld announced that Kalia was pregnant.
-She had both mated naturally with Ulises and been artificially inseminated with his sperm, and the park was unsure with method had gotten her pregnant.
-On December 2, 2014, Kalia gave birth to her calf.
+She had both mated naturally with Ulises and been artificially inseminated with his sperm, and the park was unsure which method had gotten her pregnant.
+On 2 December 2014, Kalia gave birth to her calf, Amaya.